Vote

 Roblyn W. 5/20/2026 How does the bluecrest sorter connect with the voter registration system?
 The Bluecrest sorter is connected via wire to the "overseer" station on the opposite end of the central counting place.
 There, staff export data from the sorter onto the workstation - the data will then be uploaded via an FTP to the VREMS system.
 Data from the VREMS system is pulled via the FTP and is provided back to the sorter.
 This is done throughout the day as mail ballot envelopes are run through the sorter.

-Brianna F. 5/21/26 Yesterday, 5/20/26 approximately 10am, a small group went into the tabulation room.
+Briana F. 5/21/26 Yesterday, 5/20/26 approximately 10am, a small group went into the tabulation room.
 What tasks were they performing?
 Who were they?
 Is the bluecrest sorter verifying signatures and if so at what percentage accuracy?
 Are any ballots being sorted by hand?
 Where online are observer questions posted?
 ROV Staff entered the tabulaton room to prepare the EMS and conduct the portion of Pre-Logic and Accuracy testing that takes place within the central counting place.
 Our Bluecrest sorter has Automatic Signature Verification enabled - a software that compares the signature to signatures on the voter's file and assigns it a "confidence score".
-The ROV has set the sorter to automatically signature verify any signatures that meet or are above a 73 confidence score.
+The ROV has set the sorter to automatically signature verify any signatures that meet or are above a 72 confidence score.
 Ballot envelopes that have trouble being sorted, mostly due to being bent/damaged/soiled, are hand-checked in.
 Observer question submissions are posted online at washoecounty.gov/voters under the Observation section.

-Robyln W. 5/23/2026 Area under "counting board" sign, one worker at the table 4:17pm - I watched a woman doing what looks like extraction.
+Roblyn W. 5/23/2026 Area under "counting board" sign, one worker at the table 4:17pm - I watched a woman doing what looks like extraction.
 She is removing ballots from one envelope and placing into a second envelope.
 The first goes into a bin, then into a pile.
 Is she doing hand extraction?
 Why taking from one envelope and then placing in a second?
 Are these mail in ballots?
 What happens to these ballots next?
 Wondering also if she is staff and allowed what I think is an iPhone.
 This was a staff member processing EASE/UOCAVA duplicated materials.
 When something has to be duplicated, the original document must be labeled, sealed, and stored.
 These original materials are no longer apart of the process, while the duplicated ballot is prepared for scanning.
 In your specific scenario, a staff member removed a UOCAVA paper printed ballot from its original envelope, and stored it in a duplicated ballot envelope.
 Staff are allowed to have their phones on their persons, though we recommend them to leave their personal phones elsewhere before entering the Central Counting Place.
 Personal phones are not allowed to be used, while County assigned phones are allowed to be used.

 Valerie W. 5/24/2026 Is there anything that can be done to address the air quality and temperature in the Elections Department Observation Room?
 This containment room is neither safe nor comfortable for observers and hasn't been since its construction.
 There is no fresh air circulation in the room.
 Air from outside the room only enters when the single entry door briefly opens to let someone enter or exit.
 Per the Registrar’s rules, the door cannot be left open or even cracked, so the room's air remains completely sealed.
 The HVAC ceiling register doesn't appear to be functional.
 In the many hours I've observed while restricted to the room without windows, I've never felt air moving out of the register.
 I attempted to catch your eye last night when you were in the processing room, so you could verify that the temperature inside the observation room was too warm.
 You didn't respond.
 Earlier, I had also asked "Zach" to ask you to come to the observation room.
 You didn't over the entire evening.
 I’m attaching a photo I took at about 8:15 p.m. on May 23, 2026, showing the thermometer reading in the room - 78-80 degrees F. I brought the thermometer with me to specifically document the air and temperature conditions since the air quality and temperature in the Observation Room have been uncomfortable for far too long over several elections.
 This is not a single event.
 The temperature held steady at that high level for hours.
 I was present in the room from roughly 5:00 p.m. until 9:00 p.m., and another observer stayed even longer—from about 2:00 p.m. until 9:00 p.m.
 Only the two of us were in the room during that time, but additional observers' bodies raise the temperature even more.
 None of the machinery in the processing room were used until approximately 8:30 PM, so equipment heat did not cause the issue.
 Recommended workplace temperatures generally fall between 68°F and 76°F if supplied with fresh air.
 Good indoor air quality also requires comfortable humidity levels and a steady supply of fresh outdoor air.
 The Observation Room does not have consistent fresh air available.
 Also, the HVAC ceiling register never has shown any detectable air movement, fresh-air supply, or temperature regulation during any of my visits to observe ballot processing during any election.
 I've kept fruitlessly hoping that the observation room's air and temperature issues would be addressed.
 I'm finally requesting action.
 Expecting observers to remain in that environment for any period of time is unreasonable and inconsiderate.
 It raises the question: Is Registrar Andrew Macdonald unintentionally (or intentionally) discouraging public oversight of ballot processing or attempting to limit transparency?
 Your prompt attention to this matter and any steps taken to improve ventilation and temperature control in the room will be appreciated.
 Please let me know if you need additional information or photos.
 The Central Counting Place experiences increases in temperature due to machinery operated and amount of staff present within the room.
 The ballot processing floor and the observation booth are subject to the same temperature conditions, and the HVAC is functioning in both rooms.
-We are aware of the increases in temperature over the weekend due to the volume of work being done, and will continue to do our best to accommodate both staff and observers.
+We are aware of the increases in temperature over the weekend due to the volume of work being done, and will continue to do our best to accomodate both staff and observers.
 While I (the Public Information Officer) do my best to be available to discuss with observers, other duties require my focus during the election and there should be no expectation that I am able to be summoned to the observation area at any moment's notice.
 As always, myself and Registrar McDonald encourage the public to observe the process.

 Valerie W. 5/25/2026 Please provide the following information regarding mechanical devices to be tested for this 2026 Primary Election (NRS293B.150, NRS293B.155, NRS293B.165, NRS293B.170): 1) Names and party affiliation of the accuracy certification board (ACB).
 2) Name of the individual who is not an employee of the county or city.
 3) Were all members of the ACB present to observe all testing?
 4) Please provide the date and time when the testing began.
 5) Which employee(s) under the supervision of Registrar of Voters Andrew Macdonald conducted the testing?
 6) Please provide the date and time when testing concluded.
 7) Will all scanners presently located in the Ballot Processing Room be used in this 2026 Primary?
 8) Have all scanners to be used in the 2026 Primary been tested?
 9) Did all devices successfully pass the testing?
 If not, how many did not pass?
 Please identify the specific device(s) that did not pass.
 10) Did the ACB members sign any documentation regarding the testing completion and accuracy?
 If so, please provide a copy of the document.
 Please indicate the date and time the documents were signed by the ACB member.
 If voters are to believe that the ACB members are attesting to the accuracy of the testing, citizens deserve to know who is attesting to those facts.
 Date and time of signing should be documented to comply with NRS regarding the time constraints.
 Pre-Logic and Accuracy testing began on May 11th at 8am and continued through May 21st until end of day, conducted by Registrar of Voters staff and temporary workers, and Washoe County staff.
 The certification by our duly appointed Washoe County Elections Accuracy Certification Board took place on May 21st.
 The 3 certification board members observed the testing operations in the warehouse on May 15th and then observered testing at the Central Counting Place on May 21st.
 The 3 members of the certification board are Molly Rosen (DEM - City of Reno), Michelle Harper (REP - City of Sparks), and Heidi Howe (NP - Washoe County).
 As required by NRS 293B.150, all scanners have been tested - and all systems have passed the test.